Inzhenerka/docs.getdbt.tech/website/docs/docs/explore/external-metadata-ingestion.md

 2. Click **Connections** from the left-hand side panel.
 3. Select an existing connection or create a [**New connection**](/docs/cloud/connect-data-platform/connect-snowflake) where you want to ingest metadata from.
 4. Scroll to the bottom of the page and click **Add credentials** in **Platform metadata credentials**.
-    - These credentials should have warehouse-level visibility across relevant databases and schemas.
+    - Enter the necessary credentials.
+These should have warehouse-level visibility across relevant databases and schemas.
 5. Select the **External metadata ingestion** option.
     - This allows metadata from this connection to populate the <Constant name="explorer" />.
     - *Optional*: Enable additional features such as **cost optimization** in the **Features** section under **Platform metadata credentials**.